NeuroJSON/jsnirf/JSNIRF_specification.md

 * `...` (optional) additional elements similar to the previous element
 * `*` in the last column indicates a required subfield
 * `+` in the last column indicates a required subfield if the optional parent object is included
+* `^n` in the last column indicates that exactly one of the subfields in the subgroup identified by `n` is required, and no more than one should be present.
+* `*n` in the last column indicates that at least one of the subfields in the subgroup identified by `n` is required

 To convert a SNIRF file to the JSNIRF structure, the storage type in the target subfields must have equal or larger byte length to store the original SNIRF